JaySeeJC/ublue-os-jc/README.md

 # image-template

+To switch to this image: `sudo bootc switch ghcr.io/jayseejc/ublue-os-jc:latest`

 # Purpose

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project: